Project Staff

 Former Staff

-Evan graduated from Brandeis University in 2020 with dual majors in Psychology and Politics.
-He joined the Western Jihadism Project staff as a research assistant in the spring of 2019 and continued until graduation, in an effort to explore the intersection between violent extremism and clinical and social psychology.
+Evan graduated from Brandeis University in 2020 with dual majors in psychology and politics.
+He joined Western Jihadism Project as a research assistant in spring 2019 and continued until graduation in an effort to explore the intersection between violent extremism and clinical and social psychology.
 Outside WJP, Evan also worked as a teaching assistant in the Psychology department and conducted research at the Brandeis Development, Sex and Aggression Lab with Dr. Ray Knight.
 He also pursues a lifelong study of the martial arts.

 Katherine Dowling